saikrv/cucumber/README.md

 >>mvn install
 or
 Right Click on TestRunner class and Click Run As > JUnit Test

+## Import errors related to eclispe ide
+Issues can resolve by following document in below path Navigate to project directory folder "">> frameworksetup >> .pdf"
 # View HTML Report
 HTML report will be generated once execution finish \Assurity\Report\.html Open Index.html in browser to see the reports